SumitXettri/Frontend-Projects/README.md

 - A **README.md** file describing the project, features, and setup instructions.
 ---

+## 👨‍💻 Contributing
+- Want to contribute to this project?
+Feel free to fork the repository, make your changes, and submit a pull request!
+- If you like this project, don’t forget to star ⭐ it to show your support! 😊

+---

 ## 📜 License
 This repository is licensed under the MIT License.
 You are free to use and modify the code for your own projects.